ivankrauseza/ci-project3/README.md

 ## Features
 ### Get current date and time
+Use datetime to detect the users current date and time.
 This is to personalise the greeting (morning, afternoon, evening)
 ![Greeting](/images/greeting.png)

 ### Color coding
-Add colorama for color coding some of the print() statements.
+Use colorama for color coding some of the print() statements.
 | GREEN | YELLOW | CYAN | RED |

 ### GeoLocation
-Fetches GPS Co-ordinates of the next target.
+Use Geopy package to display GPS Co-ordinates of the next target.
 ![Location](/images/location.png)

 ## Logic